 Separation anxiety in kids can be challenging.
-Read the 11 children’s separation anxiety books that will help your child cope.
+Read the 11 children’s books about separation anxiety that will help your child cope.

 Whether in the infant or preschool ages, dealing with kids’ anxieties isn’t easy.
 It can be annoying (“Why does she cry every time I step five feet away?”).
 Or worrisome (“How is he coping in his new school?”).
 Or downright frustrating.